Tony-sama/pylfit/README.md

 - PRIDE: Polynomial Relational Inference of Dynamic Environnement
 - Synchronizer

-Example of the usage of the different algorithms can be found in the pylfit_package/tests/examples/ folder use the following command from the tests/ directory:
+Example of the usage of the different algorithms can be found in the pylfit/tests/examples/ folder of https://github.com/Tony-sama/pylfit.
+Use the following command from the tests/ directory:
 ```
 python3 examples/api_gula_and_pride_example.py
 ```